-Planning: The planning activity begins with listening-a requirements gathering activity that enables the technical members of the XP team to understand the business context for the software and to understand the scope of required output and major features and functionality.
-Listening user stories describe required output, features, and functionality for software to be built.
+Planning.
+The planning activity begins with listening-a requirements gathering activity that enables the technical members of the XP team to understand the business context for the software and to get a broad feel for required output and major features and functionality.
+Listening leads to the creation of a set of "stories" or user stories that describe required output, features, and functionality for software to be built.
 Each story is written by the customer and is placed on an index card.
-The customer assigns a value (which is also called priority) to the story based on the overall business value of the feature or function.
-Members of the XP team then assess each story and assign a cost measured in development weeks-to it.
+The customer assigns a value (i.e., a priority) to the story based on the overall business value of the feature or function.
+Members of the XP team then assess each story and assign a cost-measured in development weeks-to it.
 If the story is estimated to require more than three development weeks, the customer is asked to split the story into smaller stories and the assignment of value and cost occurs again.
 It is important to note that new stories can be written at any time.
 Customers and developers work together to decide how to group stories into the next release (the next software increment) to be developed by the XP team.
 Once a basic commitment is made for a release, the XP team orders the stories that will be developed in one of three ways: (1) all stories will be implemented immediately (within a few weeks), (2) the stories with highest value will be moved up in the schedule and implemented first, or (3) the riskiest stories will be moved up in the schedule and implemented first.
 After the first project release (also called a software increment) has been delivered, the XP team computes project velocity.
-In simple words, project velocity is the number of requirements implemented during the first release.
-Project velocity can then be used to (1) help estimate delivery dates and schedule for subsequent releases and (2) determine whether an over commitment has been made for all stories across the entire development project.
+Stated simply, project velocity is the number of customer stories implemented during the first release.
+Project velocity can then be used to (1) help estimate delivery dates and schedule for subsequent releases and (2) determine whether an overcommitment has been made for all stories across the entire development project.
 As development work proceeds, the customer can add stories, change the value of an existing story, split stories, or eliminate them.
 The XP team then reconsiders all remaining releases and modifies its plans accordingly.

-Design: XP design follows the KIS (keep it simple) principle.
+Design.
+XP design rigorously follows the KIS (keep it simple) principle.
 A simple design is always preferred over a more complex representation.
 XP encourages the use of CRC cards as an effective mechanism for thinking about the software in an object-oriented context.
 CRC (class-responsibility collaborator) cards identify and organize the object-oriented classes that are relevant to the current software increment.
 The CRC cards are the only design work product produced as part of the XP process.

-If a difficult design problem is encountered, XP recommends the immediate creation of an operational prototype of that portion of the design which is called a spike solution.
-The spike solution or design prototype is implemented and evaluated.
-This lowers the risk when true implementation starts and validates the original estimates for the story containing the design problem
+If a difficult design problem is encountered as part of the design of a story, XP recommends the immediate creation of an operational prototype of that portion of the design.
+Called a spike solution, the design prototype is implemented and evaluated.
+The intent is to lower risk when true implementation starts and to validate the original estimates for the story containing the design problem